pnnl/ExaGO/docs/developer_guidelines.md

 If working with a fork, after pushing your feature branch to `origin`, create a Pull Request on GitHub:
 1. Navigate to the original ExaGO repository at https://github.com/pnnl/ExaGO
 2. GitHub will typically show a banner to create a PR from your recently pushed branch
-3. Create a PR from `yourusername:my-cool-feature` → `pnnl:develop`
+3. Create a PR from `yourusername:my-cool-feature` → `pnnl:my-cool-feature`

 This will ensure you are rebased on the most recent development branch.
 If you see [open pull requests on ExaGO's repository](https://github.com/pnnl/ExaGO/pulls) that touch the same lines of code that you are working on, please coordinate with the developers of that merge request so your work doesn't conflict.